robertojcgomes/CustomDaydreamRenderer/README.md

 ## Description
 Customized Daydream Renderer Shaders with Emission and Rim Light.
 ## Aknowlegements
-This customizations were frankensteined to the best of my sparse shader knowlege from @AdultLink's RimLight shader: https://github.com/AdultLink/Rimlight/blob/master/Assets/AdultLink/Rimlight/Rimlight.shader
+This customizations were frankensteined to the best of my sparse shader knowlege from @AdultLink's RimLight shader: https://github.com/AdultLink/Rimlight/blob/master/Assets/AdultLink/Rimlight/Rimlight.shader.
 ## Installation
 Simply import the unitypackage into a new project or just download the files into an existing Daydream project.
+All script customizations on the original Daydream shaders are commented with the following string: // -- CAULDRON.pt